 |Content||Yes (This type of prototype includes all of the content that will be included in the final version of the product design)||No (This prototype only includes a summary of the final content)|

 After successfully creating a prototype, the designers proceed to test it with the users.
-This step of the UX design process allows you to get valuable insights on the future product design, to check whether it meets user expectations, and to make sure that the initial business decision matches the reality, meaning whether a product is going to be profitable.
-Here are the essential steps at this stage.
+This UX design process step allows you to get valuable insights on the future product design, to check whether it meets user expectations, and to make sure that the initial business decision matches the reality, meaning whether a product is going to be profitable.
+Here are the essential design process steps at this stage.

-Accomplishing every step of the UX process is enough to create a good product design but maybe not enough to make it great.
+Accomplishing all UX process steps is enough to create a good product design but maybe not enough to make it great.
 Here are some UI/UX design insights to get the whole process to another level.

 Understanding user behavior and how they will conduct in a certain environment can be difficult.
 Moreover, sometimes users don’t fully understand what they exactly want or why they behave that way.
 Therefore, it can be very helpful to observe and analyze how they normally act in their everyday life.
 According to one research, it can be also very helpful to observe how people interact with their personal things, notably at home.
 The paper itself is focused more on the IoT and how to detect possibilities and challenges for this technology.
 But the same technique can also be applied to the UX design process.